Laura Bassi

 Laura Maria Caterina Bassi Veratti (29 October 1711 – 20 February 1778) was an Italian physicist and academic.
 Recognized and depicted as "Minerva" (goddess of wisdom), she was the first woman to have a doctorate in science, and the second woman in the world to earn the Doctor of Philosophy degree.
 Working at the University of Bologna, she was the first salaried female teacher in a university.
 At one time the highest paid employee of the university, by the end of her life Bassi held two other professorships.
 She was also the first female member of any scientific establishment, when she was elected to the Academy of Sciences of the Institute of Bologna in 1732 at 21.

 Bassi did not receive formal education; instead, she was privately tutored from the age of five until she was twenty.
 By then, she was well-versed in major disciplines, including sciences and mathematics.
 Noticing her ability, Prospero Lambertini, the Archbishop of Bologna (later Pope Benedict XIV), became her patron.
 With Lambertini's arrangement, she publicly defended forty-nine theses before professors of the University of Bologna on 17 April 1732, for which she was awarded a doctoral degree on 12 May.
 A month later, she was appointed by the university as its first female teacher, albeit with the restriction that she was not allowed to teach all-male classes.
 Lambertini, by then the Pope, helped her to receive permissions for private classes and experiments, which were granted by the university in 1740.

 Bassi became the most important populariser of Newtonian mechanics in Italy.
 She was inducted by the Pope to the Benedettini (similar to modern Pontifical Academy of Sciences) as an additional member in 1745.
 She took up the Chair of Experimental Physics in 1776, the position she held until her death.
 She is interred at the Church of Corpus Domini, Bologna.

+Early life

+Laura Maria Caterina Bassi was born on 29 October 1711 in Bologna, then part of the Papal States.
+She was the only daughter of Maria Rosa Cesari and Giuseppe Bassi, a lawyer originally from Scandiano in the Duchy of Modena and Reggio.
+Giuseppe Bassi had recently acquired citizenship in Bologna.
+Bassi's parents belonged to the city's lower middle class.